-And it is not only Solomon that has this perspective .The NT also has this perspective.
+And it is not only Solomon who has this perspective.

-· Paul had joy even when he was imprisoned ( letter to the Philippians).
+· Paul had joy even when he was imprisoned (see the letter to the Philippians).

-· To the Corinthians he writes: “In all our affliction, I am overflowing with joy.”
-(2 Cor.
-7:4b);
+· To the Corinthians he writes, “In all our afflictions, I am overflowing with joy” (2 Cor.
+7:4b).

-· Of the Macedonians Christians is was said: “… in a severe test of affliction, their abundance of joy and their extreme poverty have overflowed in a wealth of generosity on their part.
+· Concerning the Macedonians Christians he says, “in a severe test of affliction, their abundance of joy and their extreme poverty have overflowed in a wealth of generosity on their part.
 (2 Cor.
 8:2)

-· Peter agrees : “ In this (salvation) you rejoice , though now for a little while, if necessary, you have been grieved by various trials…”
+· “ In this (salvation) you rejoice , though now for a little while, if necessary, you have been grieved by various trials…” (1 Peter 1:6).